Steinhagen/inventaire-python-api/README.md

 ### Project description

-The package is a set of python wrappers for Inventaire.
-Interact with Inventaire using python and create automation scripts to keep your library and database up-to-date.
+This package makes it easy to use Inventaire with Python.
+You can write simple scripts to manage your library and keep your database up to date automatically.

 For more detailed information please see [the project's documentation](https://inventaire-python-api.readthedocs.io/en/latest/index.html).